pine64/website/content/documentation/PinePhone/Software_tricks/MMS_with_Matrix.md

   - /wiki/PinePhone_MMS_with_Matrix
 ---

-{{< figure src="/documentation/images/Pinephonematrixfractalmmsscreenshot.jpg" title="Screenshot of fractal displaying an MMS conversation" >}}
+{{< figure src="/documentation/images/Pinephonematrixfractalmmsscreenshot.jpg" caption="Screenshot of fractal displaying an MMS conversation" >}}

 The one known way to get MMS fully (meaning pictures and group messages) working is by relaying all SMS and MMS to a matrix server and using a matrix client to interact with them. https://gitlab.com/untidylamp/mmmpuppet is the bridge used here